André Bachand (Progressive Conservative MP): Deputy leader

 In February 2003, Bachand announced his candidacy for the leadership of the Progressive Conservatives.
 However, on May 12, he announced that he was dropping out of the race and supporting Peter MacKay.
 Bachand had been running fifth in the race, and had failed to gather support among party delegates and to raise enough money for his campaign.
 After MacKay's victory, Bachand briefly served as Deputy Leader of the Progressive Conservatives until early December 2003.
-Before becoming Deputy Leader, Bachand served as the Deputy House Leader of the Progressive Conservative Party, as well as its critic for the Intergovernmental Affairs, Industry, Science Research and Development, and the Deputy Prime Minister portfolios.
+Before becoming deputy leader, Bachand served as the deputy house leader of the Progressive Conservative Party, as well as its critic for the Intergovernmental Affairs, Industry, Science Research and Development, and the Deputy Prime Minister portfolios.

 Lone independent

 When the party merged with the Canadian Alliance at the end of 2003, Bachand announced that he would retire from politics.
 Bachand did not sit with the new Conservative Party of Canada Caucus, and became an independent MP until the June 2004 election.
 During the June 2004 election, Bachand endorsed the Liberal candidate in the Richmond—Arthabaska race over the Conservative and Bloc Québécois challengers.
-The riding was ultimately carried by the BQ in their electoral sweep of the province.
+In the event, the BQ won fifty-four of Quebec's seventy-five seats, including Richmond—Arthabaska, where André Bellavance won.

 Bachand's departure from federal politics has been lamented by many Tories hailing from Quebec.
 In a Maclean's article covering the March 2005 founding policy convention of the new Conservative Party, Senator Pierre Claude Nolin mused that if Bachand had remained elected and participatory in the new party, he may served as the new Conservative Party's chief Quebec lieutenant as part of Stephen Harper's attempts to woo Quebec voters.

 Return to politics

-In September 2008, Bachand announced that he would be the Conservative Party candidate for the district of Sherbrooke in the 40th Canadian General Election.
+In September 2008, Bachand announced that he would be the Conservative Party candidate for the district of Sherbrooke in the 40th Canadian feneral election.
 On election night, Bachand's comeback attempt was unsuccessful.
 He lost to Bloc Québécois incumbent Serge Cardin, finishing third with 16.4% of the vote.